Skip to content

 • delay: expression - The time at which the rampup starts

 It is a signal that starts initially at value 0.
-Then at 0 seconds + delay in seconds it transitions from value 0 to 1 in a linear increase.
+Then at 0 + delay in seconds it starts to transition from value 0 to 1 in a linear increase.
 That transition happens in rampuptime seconds.
 This is followed by a flat value 1 that is held for holdtime seconds.
 This is followed by a linear decrease from value 1 to 0 that happens in rampdowntime seconds.
 The value is then forever 0 after that.
+For example ramp(3, 5, 3, 0).

 • stress: expression